What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

 2. Big Feelings Happen, and That’s Okay!

 Tiny Troopers are learning to navigate their feelings and express themselves.
 Not every class is going to run smoothly for every child.
 Coaches are used to seeing a variety of big feelings scenarios, and we work to reassure parents that this is normal and absolutely okay.
 Some days there’s crying, and some days there’s refusal to play.
-Other times, Tiny Troopers may be focused on their snack, or running to play on the playground.
+Other times, Tiny Troopers may be focused on their snack or running to play on the playground.
 A Tiny Trooper’s soccer development isn’t going to be linear, but every class will help build confidence over time.
 Coaches roll with the big feelings and meet the child on their level instead.

 3. Attention Spans Are Really Short

 Toddlers and preschoolers have short attention spans at this age, lasting only a few minutes.
-That’s why our coaches make sure that directions are concise and games and activities quick and engaging.
+That’s why our coaches make sure that directions are concise and games and activities are quick and engaging.
 Wiggles, distractions, wandering, it’s all part of class.
 They’re learning, and their attention span will slowly increase over time as they grow.

 4. It’s Okay If They Don’t Participate Right Away

 Coaches love seeing Tiny Troopers jump right into the action, but we also love our Tiny Troopers who may not be quite ready to participate just yet.
 Some may prefer to watch from the sidelines for a few classes.
-Others may refuse to participate, or run to their parent for comfort during class.
+Others may refuse to participate or run to their parent for comfort during class.
 Developmental sports are about exposure and comfort, not instant participation.
 Coaches are focused on positive encouragement and patience to help every Tiny Trooper take to the field.
 We want every child to be successful in their own way.
 (And if you have a shy Tiny Trooper, here are some tips for helping them take to Soccer Island.)

 5. Repetition is Key